knro/indiwebmanager/README.md

 # Profiles

 The Web Application provides a default profile to run simulator drivers.
 To use a new profile, add the profile name and then click  the plus button.
 Next, select which drivers to run under this particular profile.
 After selecting the drivers, click the **Save** icon to save all your changes.

+# API

+INDI Web Manager provides a RESTful API to control all aspects of the application.
+Data communication is via JSON messages.
+All URLs are appended to the hostname:port running the INDI Web Manager.

+## INDI Server Methods

+### Get Server Status
+* url: /api/server/status
+* method: GET
+* Returns INDI server status (running or not)
+* format: {'server', bool}

+### Get drivers list
+* url: /api/server/drivers
+* method: GET
+* Returns an array for all the drivers available in the device.
+It only returns a list of the drivers labels.
+* format: {'driver': driver_executable}

+### TODO

+# Author

+Jasem Mutlaq (mutlaqja@ikarustech.com)